PHPDev0101/ProductManagement/README.md

 ### Frontend Setup
 1. Ensure your API is running (`php artisan serve`)
-2. Open `index.html` in a browser to start interacting with the application
+2. Open `index.html` in a browser to start interacting with the application or *http://127.0.0.1:8000/index.html*

 ## API Routes